DreamTheater/Backbone.Module/README.md

 [travis-link]: https://travis-ci.org/DreamTheater/Backbone.Modules

 # Backbone.Modules [![NPM Version][npm-badge]][npm-link] [![Build Status][travis-badge]][travis-link]
 The plugin is for defining modules.
+It will help you to define modules with long namespaces in global scope.

 **Dependencies:**